amberg12/web-chat-app/README.md

 # Simple web chat app.

 Written in Rust-Rocket, tera and SQLx, and using simple css, html and js in the front end.
+This is my first actual rust project, so it is very bad.

-Liscence in LISCENCE
+Liscenced under MIT license.
+Read in LICENSE.